 She continued to live at 33 Marlborough during the 1878-1879 winter season, but had moved by the next season, probably to Readville in the Hyde Park neighborhood of Boston, where she also maintained a residence.
-She continued to own the house, however, and leased it to others.
+She continued to own 33 Marlborough and leased it to others.

 33 Marlborough was not listed in the 1880 Blue Book.

 By the 1880-1881 winter season, it was the home of wool merchant Sterne Morse, a widower.
 He previously had lived at 18 Chester Park.
 He continued to live at 33 Marlborough in 1885, but moved thereafter to the Hotel Kensington (northeast corner of Boylston and Exeter).

 By the 1888-1889 winter season, Misses Peirce and Lawrence had ceased operating their school and Mrs. Stetson converted the house into a two-family dwelling, with Miss Lawrence and Miss Peirce living in one unit, and Dr. Philip Coombs Knapp, a physician, living and maintaining his medical offices in the other.
 Dr. Henry R. Stedman, also a physician, maintained his medical office with Dr. Knapp; his home was in Bourne but he probably also maintained a Boston residence with Dr. Knapp.

 By 1890, Miss Lawrence and Miss Peirce had moved, and their apartment had become the home of James O’Dealy, a cabinetmaker, and his wife, Mary A. (Sheridan) O’Dealy.
 They continued to live there until 1906, when they moved to 74 Marlborough.

 Dr. Knapp also continued to live and maintain his medical offices at 33 Marlborough.
 In December of 1893, he married Isabel (Williams) Stebbins, the widow of John Louis Stebbins.
 After their marriage, they lived at 33 Marlborough.